Home > THE TRUTH ABOUT LITERARY AGENTS’ FEES

 THE TRUTH ABOUT LITERARY AGENTS’ FEES

-If you’ve queried literary agents based on the information in various popular market guides, or on information you found online, you may have had the experience of hearing from an agency that describes itself as non-fee-charging, but somehow wants you to give it money anyway.
+If you’ve queried literary agents based on listings in various popular market guides, or on information you found online, you may have had the experience of hearing from an agency that describes itself as non-fee-charging, but somehow wants you to give it money anyway.
 What’s the deal? you ask yourself.
 Could there possibly be situations in which money paid upfront isn’t actually a fee?

 So what’s going on?
 How can agents who want upfront money define themselves as non-fee-chargers?
 What’s the big deal about fees, anyway?